 Dealing with credit card fraud or identity theft

-Credit card fraud is when someone uses one or more of your cards without your permission.
-The thief may use your card to buy things or even take money out of an account.
-Fortunately the law limits your liability in cases of credit card fraud.
+Credit card fraud is when a thief uses your card to buy things or even take money out of an account.
+Fortunately, the law limits your liability in cases of credit card fraud.
 Identity theft, on the other hand, is a type of fraud in which a thief uses your personal information—such as a Social Security number—to set up new accounts or receive other benefits in your name.

 If you want to know what to do if your identity is stolen or if you’re the victim of credit card fraud, read on.